Heterogeneous-Agent Asset Pricing: Timing and Pricing Idiosyncratic Risks

-This paper studies the importance of idiosyncratic endowment shocks for aggregate asset prices in continuous time.
-My generalized framework accommodates jumps and heterogeneous recursive preferences.
-I show that countercyclical cross-sectional risk is irrelevant to risk premia if and only if all agents have identical, time-additive power utility and cross-sectional risk is uncorrelated with aggregate consumption risk.
-It always affects the riskfree rate and equity volatility.
-I calibrate a general-equilibrium model in which numerous agents face uninsurable idiosyncratic human-capital disasters.
-Using Social Security Administration income data, I show that time-varying cross-sectional income skewness is an important driver of asset price dynamics.
+This paper studies the importance of idiosyncratic endowment shocks for aggregate asset prices in a generalized continuous-time framework that accommodates both jumps and recursive preferences.
+I show that, regardless of the presence of jumps, countercyclical cross-sectional risk is irrelevant to risk premia if and only if (i) all agents have time-additive power utility and (ii) cross-sectional risk is uncorrelated with aggregate consumption risk.
+To quantify the relevance of these conditions, I calibrate a general-equilibrium model with a continuum of recursive-utility agents who face uninsurable idiosyncratic human-capital disasters.
+The model explains both asset pricing moments and cross-sectional income moments from Social Security Administration income data.

 Keywords: Asset pricing, Incomplete markets, Heterogeneous agents, Human capital